Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/essay.md

 - naming characters is not the same as preserving stable symbol identity
 - preserving stable symbol identity is not the same as encoding complete written signs

-The current official encoding can name much of the SignWriting character set.
+The current official encoding can name much of the SignWriting character set at the base/fill/rotation character layer.

 It does not provide a workable compatible solution for: